Do you need to write your marital summary for your Catholic annulment?

 Writing your Catholic annulment statement is probably the most critical submission to the Tribunal because it makes your case in detail for your annulment.
 In some ways the Tribunal is like a Catholic Church court.
 Your annulment statement is your evidence.
 That is why your marital statement is so extremely important.

 I am a lifelong Catholic who helps petitioners (and respondents) write their annulment statements for the Tribunals.
 I have the necessary background as a Catholic, an interviewer, and a writer to make sure you present the best annulment statement possible to the Tribunal.
-Here are some of the U.S. Catholic dioceses I have helped petitioners or respondents in: Allentown, Altoona-Johnstown, Arlington, Atlanta, Austin, Baton Rouge, Beaumont, Boston, Charleston, Chicago, Cincinnati, Cleveland, Colorado Springs, Columbus, Dallas, Denver, Des Moines, Detroit, Fresno, Galveston-Houston, Grand Rapids, Greensburg, Hartford, Honolulu, Indianapolis, Kansas City, Lafayette, Lexington, Lincoln, Little Rock, Los Angeles, Madison, Memphis, Metuchen, Miami, Military Services, Milwaukee, Mobile, Nashville, New York City, Newark, Oakland, Oklahoma City, Orange, Orlando, Paterson, Pensacola, Phoenix, Richmond, Roanoke, Salt Lake City, San Bernardino, San Diego, San Jose, Santa Fe, Seattle, Shreveport, Sioux City, St. Augustine, St. Paul-Minneapolis, St. Petersburg, Tulsa, Venice, Washington D.C., Wheeling-Charleston, Wilmington, Worcester.
+Here are some of the U.S. Catholic dioceses I have helped petitioners or respondents in: Allentown, Altoona-Johnstown, Arlington, Atlanta, Austin, Baltimore, Baton Rouge, Beaumont, Birmingham, Boston, Charleston, Chicago, Cincinnati, Cleveland, Colorado Springs, Columbus, Corpus Christi, Dallas, Denver, Des Moines, Detroit, Fresno, Galveston-Houston, Grand Rapids, Greensburg, Hartford, Honolulu, Indianapolis, Kansas City, Lafayette, Lake Charles, Lancaster, Lexington, Lincoln, Little Rock, Los Angeles, Madison, Manchester, Memphis, Metuchen, Miami, Military Services, Milwaukee, Mobile, Monterey, Nashville (Knoxville), New York City, Newark, Oakland, Oklahoma City, Orange, Orlando, Palm Beach, Paterson, Pensacola, Phoenix, Richmond, Rockford, Roanoke, Salt Lake City, San Bernardino, San Diego, San Francisco, San Jose, Santa Fe, Savannah, Seattle, Shreveport, Sioux City, St. Augustine, St. Paul-Minneapolis, St. Petersburg, Tulsa, Venice, Washington D.C., Wheeling-Charleston, Wilmington, Worcester, Youngstown.

 I have also helped petitioners seeking annulments in the Philippines, Germany, Ireland (Belfast), and Australia (Perth and Sydney).
 International calls can be done using Skype.